Titeuf: Bibliography

-There was also a book entitled "Le Guide du zizi sexuel", a sex ed book based on the franchise published by Glénat editions, was released in 2001.
+"Le Guide du zizi sexuel", a sex ed book based on the franchise published by Glénat editions, was released in 2001.
 It is a short guide with educational and humorous vocation, intended to answer the questions posed by pre-teens about love and sex.

 Film

 In 2011 Titeuf le film was released in theaters.

 Games

 The franchise has seen many video games released over the years.

-2000's
+2000s

 In the 2000s, Infogrames/Atari held the video game license to the franchise.
 These games were only released in European territories.

 The first game, simply titled Titeuf, was released for the Game Boy Color in 2001.
-Developed by Planet Interactive, It is a party game that plays similar to the Mario Party franchise.
+Developed by Planet Interactive, It is a party game that plays in a similar way to the Mario Party franchise.
 The game was released outside France as Tootuff.